-The CS 5000 uses microprocessors in both its detection and control circuitry.
-These integrated circuits contain the necessary elements of a small digital computer and are preprogrammed to provide discrimination capabilities that enable the CS 5000 to optimally detect weapons and other devices made of metal.
-At the same time, the microprocessors permit the detector to be considerably more sophisticated in its programming and provide greater flexibility in the selectivity of the metals it detects.
+The MT 5500 uses microprocessors in both its detection and control circuitry.
+These integrated circuits contain the necessary elements of a small digital computer and are preprogrammed to provide discrimination capabilities that enable the MT 5500 to optimally detect weapons and other devices made of metal.
+At the same time, multi-dimensional detecting informs the operator whether a target being detected is on the left, right or center/balance of the detector.
+Multi-dimensional detecting increases throughput dramatically by minimizing false alarms and the "down-times" that results from them.

+The microprocessors permit the MT 5500 to be considerably more sophisticated in its programming and provide greater flexibility in the selectivity of the metals it detects.
 The detector also features excellent sensitivity, stability and noise rejection.
 All electronics are built into an overhead panel of the unit to eliminate problems of logistics and reliability often associated with a cable-connected console.

-The LCD display on the face of the detector's overhead panel reports information concerning the unit's calibration and operation.
+The LCD display on the face of the detector's overhead panel, backlit for easy viewing, reports information concerning the unit's calibration and operation.
 This includes program data, sensitivity settings, operator settings and fault indication.
-A bright LED bar graph, easily visible from a distance, reports detection levels and separate lights indicate ready and alarm conditions.
+Two bright LED bar graphs, easily visible from a distance, give an indication of the strength of the alarm and report whether its is on the left or right side of the unit or in the middle.
+The audible alarm has three distinct tones to reflect this positional detecting.
+Separate lights indicate ready and alarm conditions.
 All regulation and control functions are "self-prompting" with necessary commands shown automatically on the LCD.
-The Unit also reports a traffic count on its LCD.
-The system offers highly flexible capabilities with a continuously variable range of programs including several that have been designed for specific purposes.
-Programs are regulated by state-of-the-art touchpads and reported visually on the LCD.
-Improved security of the unit's detection settings comes from an improved system of access codes.
-Two levels of codes eliminate the need for bothersome keys for locked doors or other protective devices, while the CS 5000 circuitry provides precise accuracy of calibration.
+The unit also reports a traffic count on its LCD.

+The system offers highly flexible capabilities with a continuously variable range of programs, including several that have been designed for specific purposes.
+Programs are regulated by state of the art touchpads and reported visually on the LCD.
+Improved security of the unit's detection settings comes from an advanced system of access codes.
+Two levels of codes eliminate the need for bothersome keys for locked doors or other protective devices, while the MT 5500 circuitry provides precise accuracy of calibration.
 Access Code #1 is used by supervisors for selecting programs and sensitivity with Access Code #2 designed for initial set up and overall control.
-All settings are encoded by touchpads and remembered in an resettable memory.
+All settings are encoded by touchpads and remembered in any resettable memory.
 Security of the unit's calibration settings is further protected by a non-resettable sequence code that allows supervisors to keep a log of all changes that are ever made as well as any unsuccessful attempts to change them.
-In addition, a tamper indication reports any unauthorized attempts at access.
-A complete and automatic self-diagnostic program is carried out by the CS 5000 each time the Operate touchpad is pressed.
-In addition, the detector utilized self-testing circuitry that continuously monitors the critical functions of the detector, reporting automatically the failure of any element that would affect operation of the unit.
+In addition, a tamper indication reports any unauthorized or incorrect attempts at access.

+A complete and automatic self-diagnostic program is carried out by the MT 5500 each time the Operate touchpad is pressed.
+In addition, the detector utilizes self-testing circuitry that continuously monitors the critical functions of the detector, reporting automatically the failure of any element that would affect operation of the unit.